9 Best Compound Miter Saws for Woodworking – Tested in 2025

 Pros

-• It comes equipped with a laser marker for easy alignment of material.
+• It’s equipped with a laser

 Cons